-AGENDA TITLE: For Possible Action: Discussion and possible action regarding a request to remove an outbuilding, modify a front porch, replace fences at property zoned Residential Office (RO), located at 512 North Nevada Street, APN 003-221-02.
+AGENDA TITLE: For Possible Action: Discussion and possible action regarding a request to remove an outbuilding, modify a front porch, replace fencing and landscape the front and side yards at property zoned Residential Office (RO), located at 512 North Nevada Street, APN 003-221-02.
 (Hope Sullivan, hsullivan@carson.org)

-STAFF SUMMARY: This project involves removing an outbuilding, modifying a front porch, and replacing fencing.
+STAFF SUMMARY: This project involves removing an outbuilding, modifying a front porch, replacing fencing and placing pea gravel in the front and side yards.
 The property owner has already removed the outbuilding and started work on the porch and fencing without permission from the Commission.
 The Commission will review the request for compliance with the guidelines for the historic district.

-RECOMMENDED MOTION: "I move to approve HRC-2020-0009 for removal of the outbuilding, replacement of the fencing, and modification to the porch subject to the conditions of approval included in the staff report."
+RECOMMENDED MOTION: I move to approve HRC-2020-0009 subject to the conditions of approval included in the staff report."